-Toronto, ON…CATAAlliance (www.cata.ca), Canada’s One Voice for Innovation Lobby Group is calling for open ownership rights to vehicle data in order to afford all organizations an equal opportunity to create economic wealth.
+Toronto, ON…CATAAlliance (www.cata.ca), Canada’s One Voice for Innovation Lobby Group is calling for open ownership rights to vehicle data and open data policies in general in order to afford all organizations an equal opportunity to create economic wealth.

 The issue is already on the regulatory radar in Europe and the United States.
 The European Commission which has been consulting with industry and supporting an independent impact study and analysis to support future Directives.
 The U.S. Senate has also amended the U.S. Automated Vehicles START Act to establish the HAV Date Advisory Committee to bring all affected parties together to examine issues such as data access and use, privacy and ownership involving autonomous vehicles and provide recommendations to the government.